Ballabhgarh: Rani ki Chhatri

-"Rani ki Chhatri" on the bank of historic "rajsi sarovar" (royal lake) were constructed by the widow of Jat ruler Anrudh Singh, ruled Ballabagarh till 1818, in the memory of her deceased husband.
+"Rani ki Chhatri" on the bank of historic "Rajsi Sarovar" (the royal lake) were constructed by the widow of ruler Anrudh Singh, who ruled Ballabagarh till 1818, in the memory of her deceased husband.
 It is located near Nahar Singh Mahal and Raja Nahar Singh metro station.
 The monument has chhatris (cenotaph) with ghats that has steps leading to the lake.
 The fresh water was fed from the Agra Canal.
 Earlier, INTACH had undertaken renovation costing INR 1,000,000, which was not sufficient.
 COnsequently, INR 1 cr (10 Million) was approved in 2016 for the completion of renovation of chhatri and sarovar.
-Jat ranis use to bathe and worship here.
+The queens used to bath and worship here.
+In 2025, Haryana government announced a INR 95 crore restoration plan for upgrade of 20 monuments across the state including the Rani Ki Chatri and talab (royal lake).

 Institutes

 Home to the Cement Research Institute of India as well as Comprehensive Rural Health Services Project (AIIMS) or called Civil Hospital.
 It is the rural field practice area of the All India Institute of Medical Sciences, New Delhi.